timlindeberg/ShellConfigDeployer/README.md

         ".gitconfig"
     ],
     "programs": [
+        "unzip",
         "zsh",
         "tree"
     ]
 }
 ```

 This configuration will deploy the folder .oh-my-zsh and the files .zshrc and
 .gitconfig placed in ~ on to the remote server and install zsh and tree.
 It will ignore .git folders and .DS_Store files and sign on to the server using
 the user 'vagrant' and install programs using apt-get.
 Server and port can be
 specified in the configuration but is normally given as a command line
 argument.

+##### NOTE:

+Most Unix systems come with unzip already installed but not all. unzip is needed
+to deploy the configuration files.
+By adding unzip to the programs list you can
+make sure that unzip is installed before deploying the files.